mnelson4/printmyblog/readme.txt

 = 3.11.3 xxxxxxx =
 * Bugfix: prevent emojis in image descriptions in Mayer Magazine design from taking up full column width
+* Bugix: ensure underscore.js is enqueued on print page

 = 3.11.2 Feb 17, 2022 =
 * Bugfix: prevent "pmb-dynamic-resize" images with captions from overflowing